TyroneKong/spoitfyAPI/README.md

 App to allow users to view their music library and play music

+This app requires a client_id and client_secret to run.

 More content to be added...

 ## Table of contents